pete314/data-representation-api/README.md

 **About API**
 This api design tries to follow the best patterns of designing a RESTful HTTP api.
 The examples covered are:
-1.*PUT* - Replaces all found elements with the data passed to endpoint and idetified as.
+- *PUT* - Replaces all found elements with the data passed to endpoint and idetified as.
 For safety use idenitfiers in request
-1.*POST* - Send data in as part of FORM or plain to modifie data or upload files.
+- *POST* - Send data in as part of FORM or plain to modifie data or upload files.
 For additional security pass id.
-1.*GET* - Retreive single or list of data from API.
+- *GET* - Retreive single or list of data from API.
 Secure method.
-1.*DELETE* - Delete, removes objects identified uniqually.
+- *DELETE* - Delete, removes objects identified uniqually.
 For security pass id with data.

 The api should include additional security features like login and/or identification system like OAuth.
 This is not covered in this documentation.